 Love gained, love lost.
 It isn't always the central narrative—more often a supporting storyline to deepen several characters—but there are a handful of seriously good movies where breakups and divorce do play a central role as the driving force or motivation.

-As divorce becomes more normalized in Western society, we’ve seen more and more movies about it.
+As divorce becomes more normalized in Western society, we've seen more movies about it.
 But which ones tapped into the pain (and humor) the best?
 Here are our picks for the best movies about divorce and breakups.

 10. The Break-Up (2006)